DeltaInstitute/lumin_research/sections/02c-treatments.md

 ---
 layout: section
-title: Features Tested
+title: Features Piloted
 ---

-<p>Throughout the pilot period, participants were exposed to several methods of energy illumination.
-Energy use was illuminated using four different features including:</p>
+<p>IDEO and Delta developed and tested four unique features that displayed personal energy use in different ways, including energy use across time, by energy-consuming appliances or electronic devices, and how it relates to existing utility programs.
+Energy use was illuminated using four different features, including a:</p>

 <!-- Try carousel from scratch -->
 <div class="featureCarousel">